Check Out The Latest South Dakota Fishing Reports & South Dakota Hunting Reports

 Lake Lewis and Clark

 The Walleye Guys share the latest report from the Yankton area: the bite upriver from Lewis & Clark Lake is on fire!
 Full pre-spawn and spawning action is under way.
 Lots of very nice size walleye being caught trolling crankbaits and jigs with minnow.
 Find some good current and you will find the walleye.
 The lake bite is hit or miss but should be coming back over the next couple of weeks as water temps are rising quickly.
-Hear the interview with NWT Pro Jake Caughey (The Candy Man) on the Reel Talk Fishing Podcast, discussing tournament fishing and how to become a better tournament angler.

 For more information and up-to-the-minute reports on fishing at Lake Lewis and Clark please contact: